Spittal/vue-i18n-extract/README.md

 npm run vue-i18n-extract.js report -v './demo/vue-files/**/*.?(js|vue)' -l './demo/lang/**/*.?(json|yaml|yml)'
 ```

 <h2>Contributing</h2>

-We are very happy to get any kind of contribution to this project and we would like to make contributing to this project as easy and transparent as possible.
+We are very happy to get any kind of contribution to this project and we would like to make contribution to this project as easy and transparent as possible.

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the changes you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note we do have a code of conduct, please follow it in all your interactions with the project.

 You can use the GitHub repository page for the following contributions: